• Home Page

 Indications are neutral for the global economy.

-An international shipping measure and proxy for current global trade, the Baltic Dry Index rose to 2083 this week, and is down after 13 weeks, a negative signal.
+An international shipping measure and proxy for current global trade, the Baltic Dry Index fell to 2010 this week, and is down after 13 weeks, a negative signal.
 (After opening 2026 at 1882, BDI is still well below its 2010 peak @4640.)

-Meanwhile, another proxy for world activity, WTI oil price at 62.81 fell this week, but is up 5% in the latest quarter, a positive signal.
+Meanwhile, another proxy for world activity, WTI oil price rose to 91.27 this week, and is up 52% in the latest quarter, a positive economic signal.
 (Oil remains below its 2022 peak @$130, but well above its 2020 Covid lows @$10.)

-Our proxy for global construction, copper ($5.86) fell this week, but remains 16% higher this quarter, a positive signal.
+Our proxy for global construction, copper ($5.81) is down week, but remains 6% higher this quarter, a positive signal.

-Domestically, 10Y US bond yields fell to 4.06% this week and are down 9 bps over the past 13 weeks, a negative bet on the largest world economy.
+Domestically, 10Y US bond yields rose to 4.13% this week and are down 1 bps over the past 13 weeks, a negative bet on the largest world economy.

 Global Rankings & Summary